DULLES CORRIDOR METRORAIL, PHASE 1

 Farifax County, VA

-Corven Engineering role: Engineer of Record for the segmental superstructure design, Construction Engineering.
-Initial design and bid quantities; final design and specifications; integrated shop drawings for the precast superstructure segments, construction analysis, post-tensioning stressing data, review of step-by-step erection procedures; review of three dimensional casting geometry; engineering support during construction; and on-site technical support.
+Corven Engineering served as the engineer of record for the segmental superstructure design and provided construction engineering.
+Services included Initial design and bid quantities; final design and specifications; integrated shop drawings for the precast superstructure segments, construction analysis, post-tensioning stressing data, review of step-by-step erection procedures; review of three-dimensional casting geometry; engineering support during construction; and on-site technical support.